 Housing at Risk

-The shortage of 1.3 million affordable homes in California cannot be reversed by new construction alone; we must ensure existing affordable homes remain affordable to those who need them most.
-The California Housing Partnership estimates that nearly 32,000 of the existing federally subsidized affordable apartments in California are at risk of conversion to market rate in the next ten years.
+The shortage of 1.2 million affordable homes in California cannot be reversed by new construction alone; we must ensure existing affordable homes remain affordable to those who need them most.
+The California Housing Partnership estimates that over 32,700 of the existing government-subsidized affordable apartments in California are at risk of conversion to market rate in the next ten years.
 The Partnership works in several ways to make sure these homes remain affordable to low-income Californians.
 The California Housing Partnership works at a state and federal level to provide information on the status of existing affordable housing and also works collaboratively with local partners to ensure that housing remains affordable to low-income residents.